IBSim/VirtualLab/docs/source/examples/CT_Reconstruction.rst

 tile in the previous tutorial we covered how to generate the X-ray images using GVXR.
 Therefore we will not discuss the details of that here.

-Instead we will simply use GVXR as a blackbox to generate some X-ray images for us to reconstruct.
+Instead we will simply use GVXR as a black box to generate some X-ray images for us to reconstruct.

-.. admonition:: Note to Rhydian about GPU requirements:
+.. admonition:: Note about GPU requirements:
     :class: Alert

     I have not had time to thoroughly test this and there is nothing in the CIL docs that confirms this.
-However I believe CIL requires a GPU to run.
+However I believe CIL requires a dedicated GPU to run.On my laptop with only integrated graphics it crashes with very strange errors.
+I suspect this is due to a lack of Video Ram.

-    On my laptop with only integrated graphics it crashes with very strange errors.
-However the only other systems I have tested on both have beefy GPU'S so I can't confirm its not just my machine.
+    However the only other systems I have tested on both have beefy Nvidia GPUs so I can't confirm it's not just my machine.

-    The main takeaway is I have set up the container for GPU compute and put in a crude check for a working GPU (line 60 CT_Reconstruction.py).
+    The main takeaway is the container is setup for GPU compute and I have put in a crude check for a working Nvidia GPU (line 60 CT_Reconstruction.py).

-    It specific to nvidia but you may find AMD (or indeed intel) cards work.
+    Although it has been setup for Nvidia GPUs, the container should be GPU agonistic.
-    The container should be agonistic as whist it has the nvidia stuff, the AMD drivers are part of the mainline linux kernel so should work with any container out of the box.
+    This is because AMD and Intel GPUs use the mesa drivers which are part of the mainline linux kernel so should work with any container out of the box.

-    However I have no other cards to test with so for now it seemed a sensible compromise but feel free to remove this and test if you get time.
+    However I cannot confirm this as I have have no other cards to test with.
+    Thus for now locking the production version to just Nvidia, given we know it works, seemed a sensible compromise.

 .. admonition:: Action